lingweizhu/Pytorch-MunchausenActorCritic/README.md

 ## Munchausen Reinforcement Learning [2]
-The original paper introduces Munchausen trick only on top of DQN, here I tried to extend it to actor critic style, this requires exploration on the suitable policy loss.
+The original paper introduces Munchausen trick only on top of DQN, here I try to extend it to actor critic style, this requires exploration on the suitable policy loss.

 ## References